British and Foreign Bible Society: The Society today

+To these aims the Society was the original publisher of translations the Bible into several contemporary languages, among which Louis Segond's French Bible (1910) and L. L. Zamenhof's Bible in Esperanto (1926).

 The Bible Society has by far the largest collection of Bibles in the world, with about 39,000 items.
 It includes its Chinese Collection which is the largest collection of Chinese Scriptures anywhere in the world.
 Since the society's move to Swindon in 1985 the library has been located in the library of the University of Cambridge.